patka/cassandra-migration/README.md

 ### Testing in v4
 Since cassandra-unit, the library that was used to start an in memory instance of Cassandra for testing, is not yet released with support for driver version 4, the only option at the moment to run the integration tests is to run them against a running instance on localhost.
+In all integration tests there is a static field declared that is called `CASSANDRA_HOST`.
+You can modify that if you cassandra instance runs on a different host.
 As the tests also test the creation of user defined functions you need to change the configuration parameter `enabled_user_defined_functions` from false to true in the cassandra.yaml config file.